alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

 rsyslog metadata into the canonical OTLP JSON structure, joins the configured endpoint and path, and posts batches of rendered payloads via ``libcurl`` using ``application/json`` semantics.
-Batching thresholds, gzip compression, retry and backoff policies, custom headers, and TLS/mTLS authentication are all configurable.
+Batching thresholds, gzip compression, retry and backoff policies, custom headers, TLS/mTLS authentication, and HTTP proxy support are all configurable.
 Subsequent phases will extend the module with the gRPC façade and, optionally, HTTP/protobuf support.

 Availability
 ------------